Elim Village

 After

-• Positioned as a contemporary aging-in-place experience for today’s seniors
+• Positioned as a contemporary aging-in-place community

-• Perceived as a vibrant, connected community
+• Perceived as vibrant, connected, and active

-• Unified organization across multiple locations
+• Unified across multiple locations

-• Consistent messaging and visual standards through a shared system
+• Clearer messaging and visual standards

-The Approach
+The Work

 I led a strategic reframing of Elim’s role, anchored in a guiding belief: aging should be supported with dignity, vitality, and choice.